fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 <div class="content">

 Let's continue expanding our application by allowing users to add new notes.
+You can find the code for our current application [here](https://github.com/fullstack-hy/part2-notes/tree/part2-1).

 In order to get our page to update when new notes are added it's best to store the notes in the <i>App</i> component's state.
 Let's import the [useState](https://reactjs.org/docs/hooks-state.html) function and use it to define a piece of state that gets initialized with the initial notes array passed in the props.